 5 tactics to help you impress at a virtual interview

-One of the many ways that Covid-19 is affecting workplace norms is the impact it’s having on the recruitment process.
-Instead of getting to meet a potential employer in person, most candidates are now having to do so virtually.
+One of the many ways that Covid-19 has changed workplace norms is the way companies are handling the recruitment process.
+Many candidates are now having virtual interviews rather than meeting a potential employer in person.
 And in an online forum, you need to do some things differently if you want to succeed.
 Here are five tactics to help you impress at a virtual interview.

 - Give the technology a trial run

-Platforms like Zoom and Microsoft Teams are being used for all sorts of reasons during the lockdown, from team briefings to family quizzes.
+Platforms like Zoom and Microsoft Teams were used for all sorts of reasons during lockdown, from team briefings to family quizzes.
 But while your mum won’t mind if you fumble with the tech, it’s more important in an interview to look like you know what you’re doing.

 So if the interview is taking place on a platform you’ve not used before, do a trial run with a friend or family member.
 Test your webcam, check your sound is working, see how your wifi copes.
 If you’re sharing your home with others and struggle for bandwidth, consider asking them to stay off the wifi for the duration of your interview.